-The Neon Pothos is among the most stunning house plants because of its bright neon color, as the name suggests.
+The Neon Pothos is among the most stunning house plants because of its bright neon-green foliage, as the name suggests.
 And as far as indoor plants go, the Neon Pothos is also one of the easiest to care for as it is adaptable to many lighting and watering environments.

 If you’re looking for a beautiful pop of color to add to your home and an easy plant care guide to go along with it, the Neon Pothos is just the plant for you.
 We have the tips and tricks you need to keep this vining ivy as happy as possible and troubleshoot the few issues that may arise.

 There is conflicting information about the Neon Pothos’ relation to the Golden Pothos, or the “devil’s ivy.”
 Some say they are synonyms of one another, while others classify them as entirely different species.

 However, the Neon Pothos is a subspecies, or cultivar, of the Golden Pothos.
 To clarify, this means that all Neon Pothos are also Golden Pothos, but not all Golden Pothos are also Neon Pothos.

 It would be imprecise then to consider the Neon Pothos “Devil’s Ivy,” as it is more like its nephew.
 The two are similar, but Neon is unique in its own right!

 - Origin: Indigenous to the Solomon Islands of the South Pacific

 - Distinguishing Features: Neon Chartreuse Leaves, Trailing Vines